 - In-person drop-ins (not preferred): Monday - Friday, 9 a.m. - 4 p.m.

 In order to support the health and safety of our students and employees, we will only proctor exams for students with accommodations that necessitate in-person testing.
-Modified proctoring hours for AU20 are Monday - Friday, 9 a.m. - 5 p.m.
+Modified proctoring hours for SP21 are Monday - Friday, 9 a.m. - 5 p.m and will be by appointment only.
 Students requesting any of the following accommodations may schedule to take their exams at our office:

 - Accessible formats (e.g. braille, large print, screen-free)